Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

-with $\lambda$ a hyper-parameter that has to be fined-tuned according to the task at hand. \cite{mining_gold} called this method SCore-Augmented Neural Density Approximates Likelihood (SCANDAL) we choose to rename it $\partial$NLE for clarity in our paper.
+with $\lambda$ being a hyper-parameter that has to be fined-tuned according to the task at hand. \cite{mining_gold} called this method the SCore-Augmented Neural Density Approximates Likelihood (SCANDAL); we choose to rename it $\partial$NLE for clarity in our paper.
+Equivalently, other quantities such as the joint likelihood ratio $r(x,z | \theta_0, \theta_1) = p(x,z | \theta_0) / p(x,z | \theta_1)$ and the joint posterior gradients $\nabla_{\theta} \log p(\theta | x, z)$ can be used to help learn the likelihood ratio \citep{mining_gold} and the posterior \citep{zeghal2022} respectively.